redhat-developer/odo/website/docs/using-odo/create-component.md

 Your Spring Boot component is now ready for use.

-## Non-interactively creating a component
+## Creating a component non-interactively

 To non-interactively create the same component as we created in interactive mode, `cd` into the cloned petclinic project and execute:
 ```shell